General Terms and Conditions of Purchase of TSCNET Services GmbH

 15.1 The Contractor guarantees that all products and services are free from third-party rights and, in particular, patents, trademarks, distinguishing marks, licences or other third-party rights shall not be violated by use of the products and services.

 16.2 The right of TSCNET and the Contractor to termination for cause is not affected.
-TSCNET may terminate the contract with immediate effect, in particular, if
+Without prejudice to any further statutory rights of termination that may exist, TSCNET may terminate the contract with immediate effect, in particular, if

-- the Contractor wholly or partially fails to provide the delivery or service due or falls behind on contractual obligations in full or in part irrespective of a written warning;
+- the Contractor wholly or partially fails to provide the delivery or service due or falls behind on contractual obligations in full or in part irrespective of a written warning, in each case provided that it constitutes a material breach of contract, which has not been remedied by the Contractor despite the setting of a reasonable deadline.;

 - the Contractor culpably fails to fulfil an obligation under the Temporary Employment Act (AÜG);